Question: In Rhode Island, do you need insurance for a 50cc scooter/moped?

 Since registration of motor scooters, moped is required they must also have insurance on them.
 As the RI registration form states on it that "the undersigned swears that, in compliance with Title 31, Chapter 47 of the General Laws, Motor and Other Vehicles, known as the Motor Vehicles Reparations Act, he/she will not operate or allow to be operated the motor vehicle described in the registration nor other motor vehicle unless all such motor vehicles are covered for financial security.

-You thus must show proof of insurance when you register your moped or motor scooter.
-Rhode Island state law requires minimum Bodily Injury Liability limits of $25,000 per injured person up to a total of $50,000 per accident, and Property Damage Liability coverage with a minimum limit of $25,000.
+You must show proof of insurance when you register your moped or motor scooter.
+Rhode Island state law requires minimum liability insurance of $25,000 per injured person up to a total of $50,000 per accident, and property damage liability coverage with a minimum limit of $25,000.
 This basic coverage is often referred to as 25/50/25 coverage with 25/50 UM limits.

-Part of the Rhode Island law (31-47-2) defines motor vehicle as every vehicle required to display registration plates for operation upon public highways of this state and thus a moped, motor scooter or motorized bicycle would count as a motor vehicle that was required to be registered and insured.
+Part of the Rhode Island law (31-47-2) defines motor vehicle as every vehicle required to display registration plates for operation upon public highways of this state.
+Thus, a moped, motor scooter or motorized bicycle would count as a motor vehicle that was required to be registered and insured.

 You should check what your category your vehicle falls under as well.
 The RI DMV should help you determine the right category if you cannot so you know what to register it as and to determine if you can drive it with just a normal driver's license or if you will need a motorcycle license.
 These definitions given under RI General Law 31-1-3 may help you:

 (j) "Motorcycle" means only those motor vehicles having not more than three (3) wheels in contact with the ground and a saddle on which the driver sits astride, except bicycles with helper motors as defined in subsection ( l ) of this section.